greggirwin/red-hof/README.md

 - filter/partition   up to one result for each value, but may be less
 - accumulate/fold    one aggregate result

+`Map` is a tricky name, since we have a `map!` type.

+I like `partition` as a name, but it may mean a performance hit if the implementation is kept simple.

 # Goals and Design Decisions